 A place where a few people could gather to provide support and genuine understanding.
 A place where it was ok to “muse” about how complex life gets when you have more than one illness.

 A place where you know others wouldn’t get scared by what they read but would feel your pain and understand your struggles.
 A place where other chronic illness bloggers and writers could share their work and words of wisdom.

 A few people, maybe 50, or so I thought.

-Within 6 months we had over 1400 members and 7 moderators assisting me.
+Within 6 months we had over 1400 members.
 We continue to grow our membership weekly which still amazes me.

 Unbelievable!!
 What a blessing, what a purpose, what an honour and privilege, to be trusted to provide such a large group of people a place to find true friendship, support and understanding.

 So, I thought it was time to introduce more formally my beautiful team of moderators.
 They have each provided a short bio to tell you in their own words a little about themselves, plus a photo.

 I can’t thank them enough for their personal support and commitment in joining me in this crazy musings journey.
 They are just the best, most warmest, caring people you could meet and they all volunteer their time while living with their own complex chronic diseases.💗💗

 So, here’s me…I live with my beautiful husband Peter, who is also my full time carer.
 We live in stunning South East Queensland, Australia, in a country suburb, near the scenic rim.
 When I’m not busy chatting with you all on the forum, I’m usually found blogging here on “My Medical Musings” or writing articles.